upenn-cis198/homework4/README.md

 called `Opt` which defines your command line args.
 You may find the structopt per field attributes: `short`, `long`, `conflicts_with`, useful.

 Notice the type of the field tells structopt how to parse the commands.
-My `dont_trace`, and `to_trace` are of type `Vec<String>`.
+Our `dont_trace`, and `to_trace` are of type `Vec<String>`.

 ### Byteorder